nikola-kovacevic/learning-notes/notes/Databases/Theory/CAP-Theorem.md

 ## Databases in the CAP theorem

-We classify databases based on the two CAP characteristics they support:
+CAP theorem classifies databases based on the two CAP characteristics they support:

 - A **CP database** delivers consistency and partition tolerance at the expense of availability.
 When a partition occurs between any two nodes, the system has to shut down the non-consistent node (i.e. make it unavailable) until the partition is resolved.
 - An **AP database** delivers availability and partition tolerance at the expense of consistency.
 When a partition occurs, all nodes remain available but those at the wrong end of a partition might return an older version of data than others.
 (When the partition is resolved, the AP databases typically resync the nodes to repair all inconsistencies in the system.)